 If you’re seeing open rates around 16% or above, you could consider sending more frequently and running a “12 Days of Christmas” type promotion, where you run a different type of deal each day leading up to Christmas.
 For example, one day you might offer 10% off items from one collection, and the next day offer 15% off items from a different collection, and so on.
 You could also do something similar during the 7 days of Hannukkah.

-In the attached resources, we’ve created a sample calendar, but you can modify this in accordance with any company-specific promotions you’re planning on running.
-There are some important things that you should keep in mind when positioning these campaigns.
+There are some important things that you should keep in mind when positioning your campaigns.
 To start, you’ll want to push larger or more expensive items earlier on in the holiday season.
 These are not likely to be last-minute purchases, so it’s important to get these in front of potential customers as early as possible to ensure that they have ample time to consider the purchase and buy.

 Based on the amount of information you collect on your subscribers, you can also tailor your emails based on things like gender and product interests.
 For example, if you ask subscribers if they’re shopping for a man or woman in your welcome series, you can then use this information down the line to offer tailored campaigns.
 Likewise, if you know certain subscribers live in cold-weather areas, you can promote relevant products specifically to these people.